Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ![](./images/Country.png)
 <br/>

 Enter billing details.
+Select "Start free trial".
 This is a good time for a break.

 ---